-- Why was it that some people seemed in control of their working lives, and others just jumped from bad fit to bad?
+- Why was it that some people seemed in control of their working lives, and others just jumped from a bad fit to bad?

 The importance of recognising the Arc became clear when he considered some of his acquaintance's work histories (names have been changed).

-- James (31 at start, 37 at end): James worked at a sports centre.
+- James (31 at the start, 37 at the end): James worked at a sports centre.
 His parents had lent him enough money for a one-bedroom flat.
 He enjoyed the social elements of the sports centre and a succession of women drifted easily into and out of his life.
 Six years later, however, James was beginning to recognise that he had somehow missed the boat.
-Employees younger than he were getting the promotions and suddenly the prospect of the same job, the same one-bedroom flat seemed like a prison.
+Employees younger than he was getting the promotions and suddenly the prospect of the same job, the same one-bedroom the flat seemed like a prison.

 - Howard (45 at start, 48 at end): Howard had had a public school education, and a combination of school connections and an ambitious wife had pushed him up the corporate ladder.
 But at 45, having talked his way into 'the job of a lifetime' he fudged it.
 Losing his confidence he accepted a number of time-limited consultancies.
 As his 50s approached he was making the best of his limited options, in a job which exploited his organisational skills while returning little by way of financial reward or status.

 - Amanda (32 at start, 38 at end): Amanda made big sacrifices in her chosen role as a singer, taking lowly paid jobs so she would always be available for 'the break'.
-After an unhappy love affair she turned to the world of accountancy.
+After an unhappy love affair, she turned to the world of accountancy.
 Within three years she was able to buy a larger property and within six years she was headhunted to a financial services company.
 Her love life didn't improve but she had the compensation of being respected and well paid.

 Campling's Age/Work Arc suggests that for a certain number of years our Arc is in the upward trajectory, then we reach a Zenith point, and then we fall downwards.
 Obviously this is a simplification since many people will have ups and downs rather than a single Arc.
-But the underlying point is that, rather than seeing our work lives as something totally under our control, or moving from job to job with no greater plan, we should be aware of the Arc and become aware of where we are on it.
+But the underlying point is that, rather than seeing our work lives as something totally under our control or moving from job to job with no greater plan, we should be aware of the Arc and become aware of where we are on it.